andrechristikan/ack-nestjs-boilerplate-docs/features/configuration.md

 ### Use Config in Controller or Service

-Configs can access by call `ConfigService` .
-Just put it tu constructor of function and don't forget to use `@Injectable` decorator too.
+Configs can be accessed by calling `ConfigService` .
+Simply add it to the constructor of function and don't forget to use `@Injectable` decorator too.

 ```typescript
 import { ConfigService } from '@nestjs/config';